ibizaman/selfhostblocks/docs/contracts.md

   importantly, the contracts themselves can be created and maintained by the community.
 - Full **extensibility**.
 The final user themselves can choose an implementation, even new custom implementations not available in nixpkgs, without changing existing code.
+- Last but not least, **Testability**.
+Thanks to NixOS VM test, we can even go one step further by ensuring each implementation of a contract, even custom ones, provides required options and behaves as the contract requires.

 ![](./assets/contracts_separationofconcerns.png "Separation of concerns thanks to contracts.")

-Thanks to NixOS VM test, we can even go one step further by ensuring each implementation of a contract provides required options and behaves as the contract requires.

 ## Are there contracts in nixpkgs already? {#contracts-nixpkgs}

-Actually yes, there are some ubiquitous options in nixpkgs.
+Actually not quite, but close.
+There are some ubiquitous options in nixpkgs.
 Those I found are:

 - `services.<name>.enable`
 - `services.<name>.package`